jasonasher/eosim/docs/architecture.md

 ```

 The somewhat confusing Rust "turbofish" ::&lt;&gt; construction
-is an artifact of the way that global properties are stored.
+is an artifact of the way that global properties are defined.
 Specifically,
 each property is associated with a Rust type, which is also the
 lookup key for the property.
 So in this case, we are retrieving
 the value associated with the type `PropertyB` which will also